 Therefore, this passage can be correctly translated as:

-Jephthah is found here to be acting, in some degree, in faith.
+Jephthah is found here to be acting, to some degree, in faith.
 Instead of making a vow that he has complete control of, he gives God the option to how he will keep his vow.

 As the shreds of evidence show, Jephthah really did NOT offer his daughter as a burnt offering.
 Instead, he offered or consecrated his daughter for the service of God, just like Hannah devoting Samuel to the work of God.